 This means that when you’re eligible to show for the same impression or click, it will be given to Smart Shopping, making A/B testing difficult.

-It’s been said that due to the pandemic eCommerce has fast-forwarded 10 years, with more and more retailers turning to online sales to get by.
-It’s never been easier to sell online but it’s never been harder to reach the customer.
+It’s been estimated that as a result of the pandemic ecommerce has fast-forwarded 10 years, with more and more retailers turning to online sales to get by.
+It’s never been easier to sell online, but it’s never been harder to beat the competition.